TokenChingy/_api/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/TokenChingy/_api/graphs/commit-activity)
 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/TokenChingy/_api/blob/master/LICENSE)

-**UPDATE:** As of 25/10/2018 \_api will be undergoing a rewrite to increase performance across the stack.
-In the meantime, \_api will still be actively maintained.
+**UPDATE:** As of 19/08/2019 \_api will not be actively maintained, I'm working on a WebSocket based implementation, I may in the future rewrite this but I just don't use HTTP Requests/Responses in my work/personal projects any more.
+This still works, and it still works well.

 ## Table of contents